LaWebcapsule/directus9/docs/reference/system/server.md

 Authenticated admin users also get the following information:

 `releaseId` **string**\
-Directus version in use.
+Directus9 version in use.

 `serviceId` **string**\
-UUID of the current Directus instance.
+UUID of the current Directus9 instance.

 `checks` **array**\
 Array with the status of all individually connected services.